IBM/MAX-Image-Caption-Generator-Web-App/README.md

 created with an emphasis to simplicity and easy orientation.
 * [Image Picker](http://rvera.github.io/image-picker/): Image Picker is a simple jQuery plugin that transforms a select element into a more user friendly graphical interface.
+* [Cookie Consent](https://cookieconsent.insites.com): Cookie Consent is a JavaScript plugin for alerting users about the use of cookies on a website.

 # Learn More